-MOA 240 Introduction to Medical 3 hrs.
-Transcription (2-2)
+MOA 240 Medical Transcription I (2-2) 3 hrs.

 Develops speed and accuracy in transcribing a variety of basic medical reports, using a transcriber and computer.
-Enhances student's knowledge of health care reports and specialized terminology.
+Enhances student's knowledge of health care reports and terminology.
+Emphasis is on basic transcription techniques and guidelines.

-Prerequisite: MOA 145, MOA 235 and MOA 205 or MOA 215, with grades of "C" or better.
+Prerequisite: BIO 135, BIO 136, HSC 112 and MOA 145 with grades of "C" or better.
 Prior or concurrent enrollment in NUR 120.

-MOA 242 Medical Transcription 3 hrs. for the MT (2-2)
+MOA 242 Medical Transcription II (2-2) 3 hrs.

 Offers speed and accuracy development in transcribing various health care reports and familiarizes student with the report formats.
 Extensive use of transcriber and computer.
 Progresses to advanced, specialized hospital dictation.
-Keyboarding speed of a minimum of 60 words per minute is recommended.
+Emphasis is on advanced transcription techniques and guidelines.
+Course is designed for students intending to enter the medical transcription profession.